-At the beginning of each calendar or fiscal year, every public body must create and make available to the public the schedule for regular meetings that year, including the dates, times, and locations of the meetings.
+At the beginning of each calendar or fiscal year, every public body that holds meetings at regular intervals must create and make available to the public the schedule for regular meetings that year, including the dates, times, and location of the meetings.
 Notice shall be given by posting a copy of the notice at the principal office of the body holding the meeting or, if no such office exists, at the building in which the meeting is to be held.
 If the public body has a website maintained by its own full-time staff, then notice of all meetings must also be posted on that website.

-If the public body changes the regular meeting schedule (as opposed to a particular meeting), it must give 10 calendar days' notice of the change by publicizing the change in the newspaper and by posting information concerning the schedule change at the principal office of the public body.
-However, newspaper publication is not required for rescheduling a single meeting if the public body thereafter resumes adhering to its regular meeting schedule.
+If the public body changes this schedule, it must give 10 calendar days' notice of the change by publicizing the change in the newspaper and by posting information concerning the schedule change at the principal office of the public body.
+Newspaper publication is not required for rescheduling a single meeting.
+This requirement does not apply if a public body changes the date of an individual meeting or meetings, but otherwise continues to adhere to its existing regular meeting schedule.